Batching content for social media

-If you want to be able to batch content for social media, you definitely need a bank of ideas.
+If you want to be successful at batching content for social media, you definitely need a bank of ideas.
 You don’t have one yet?
 You may want to check out my Content Blueprint Bank membership, where I give you ideas for each day of the month.
 Whether you decide to go for my membership or not, you should definitely have a content bank.
 I keep mine in Asana, but you can use any task manager, notes or even Google Docs.
+If you want my Asana template, you can get it if you join my newsletter.

 In order to be able to batch something, you definitely need ideas.
 Spend an hour or two just thinking about everything you can write about.
 Do a little brainstorming session.
 Write every idea that comes to mind into your bank of ideas and your step 1 is done.